Programs / Diploma / Hospitality Operations

 BC tourism is booming

 Vancouver, Whistler, and Vancouver Island are global tourism magnets.
-The 2026 outlook shows record visitor volumes and active hospitality hiring.
+The 2026 outlook shows record visitor volumes and active hospitality hiring across hotels, restaurants, and tour operators.

 Skills travel anywhere

-Hospitality experience is recognized worldwide.
-Graduates routinely move between Canadian, European, and Asian hotel chains.
+Hospitality is a globally recognized industry.
+Graduates routinely move between Canadian, American, European, and Asian hotel and restaurant brands.

 Fast career progression

-Front-line roles can move into supervisory and management positions within two to three years for capable graduates.
+Front-line roles can move into supervisory and management positions within two to three years for capable graduates — or accelerate via MCC's Global Management in Hospitality diploma.

 Pathways